Growth and underinvestment: Home Delivery Pizza

-Example – Startup Company
+Startup Company

 The application of the Growth and Underinvestment Archetype can be especially crucial for startup businesses, which need to grow fast or might have to face failure to raise additional funds.
 For them, the growing concern is a going concern.

 A new startup company focused on developing mobile gaming experiences has recently released its first game after successfully completing the first round of raising capital from investors.
 The game is initially priced at $5.99 in the Store.
 After the initial release, the game starts gaining a little bit of traction, but not enough to be considered a success.
 The company operates as usual, adding more content into the game and fixing bugs.
 Also, the game has an online component that is sized well for the current audience.

 After several weeks, the company comes to a major decision.
 It will re-release the game as free, instead focusing on selling additional content on the form in in-app purchases.
 The strategy works and many new users start playing the game.
 This has two effects: